Is the Outline Style a Rising Trend?

 Practical design hint: You can customize the color of these icons with the PowerPoint Shape Outline tool.
 You can also change the outline weight so it stays proportional when you resize the icon.
 Another handy tool is the PowerPoint Format Painter which allows you to copy icon styles from one another.

-The outline style is also very neat and tidy and allows the user to translate complex ideas to easily digestible pieces.
+The outline style is also very neat and tidy and allows the user to translate complex ideas into easily digestible pieces.
 Notice how it can be applied to present various industry sectors in this Slideshare presentation.

 What’s Special About Outline Icons?

-Outline style graphics are appropriate for a virtually limitless number of industries and contexts.
+Outline-style graphics are appropriate for a virtually limitless number of industries and contexts.
 If you aren’t sure of how you could improve your next presentation or resource with outline graphics, reach out to us.
 We would love to help you and see what you’ve been working on.

 I’m curious to hear about your icon style preference.
 Do you prefer using an Outline or Flat icon style on your slides?
 Cast your vote in the comments.